Cargill/splinter-docs/community/planning/rest_api_authorization.md

         identity: &str,
         permission_id: &str
     ) -> Result<AuthorizationHandlerResult, AuthorizationHandlerError> {
-        // use the internal store to check the permissions for the identity }
+        // Allow if `identity` has been assigned a role with the given permission in the store,
+        // otherwise continue
+    }
 }
 ```